LDSSA/curriculum-development/curriculum/01-bootcamp.md

 ##### Detailed curriculum

 1. Decision Trees
-2. Ensemble Learning
+    1. Debunking Decision Trees
-    1. Flexibility & Overfitting
+    2. Flexibility & Overfitting
+2. Ensemble Learning: Bagging & Boosting
-    2. Bootstrap Aggregation, i.e., Bagging
+    1. Bootstrap Aggregation, i.e., Bagging
         1. Bootstrapping
         2. Random Forests
-    3. Boosting
+    2. Boosting
         1. Gradient Boosting
 3. Using Tree-Based Models
     1. Random Forests
+        1. Practical strengths
-        1. `sklearn.ensemble.RandomForestClassifier`
+        2. `sklearn.ensemble.RandomForestClassifier`
+        3. `sklearn.ensemble.RandomForestRegressor`
     2. Grandient Boosting
+        1. Practical strengths
-        1. `sklearn.ensemble.GradientBoostingClassifier`
+        2. `sklearn.ensemble.GradientBoostingClassifier`
+        3. `sklearn.ensemble.GradientBoostingRegressor`

 ---

 ### SLU14

-#### k-Nearest Neighbors
+#### k-Nearest Neighbors (kNN)

 ##### Main topics

-1. What is it
+1. Key Differentiators of kNN
 2. When to use it
 3. How to use it

 ##### Detailed curriculum

-TBD.
+1. Key Differentiators of kNN
+    1. Non-Parametric
+    2. Lazy
+    3. Reliance on closeness, i.e., distance
+    4. kNN in a nutshell
+        1. Doesn't learn build a model
+            1. No hypothesis function
+            2. No learned weights
+            3. No discarding the training data after training
+            4. No training, one could say
+        2. Instead, keeps all the training data in memory
+        3. Predictions use the *k* closest examples to return a majority label
+            1. Implications of *k*
+2. A Primer on Distance

-Distance metrics.
+    1. Distance metrics
+        1. Euclidean distance
+        2. Dot-product
+        3. Cosine distances (most used, in practice)
+    2. Unexpected behaviour in high dimensions, i.e., course of dimensionality
+3. How to use it
+    1. Practical strenghts
+    2. `sklearn.neighbors.KNeighborsClassifier`
+    3. `sklearn.neighbors.KNeighborsRegressor`

 ---